NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Flags fixed from vanilla
 - RKnJ does proper damage (TODO: huh)
 - Post stone clap grab removed

-#### Cosmetic

-- 8A ends properly at the end of the animation
-- Alternate stagger animation added

 ### Kidomaru